gaps-closure/gaps-closure.github.io/docs/C/05-09-xdcomms-api.md

 ### HAL Data-Plane Client API (send/recv API)

-The HAL Data-Plane API abstracts the different hardware APIs used by CDGs, providing a single high-level interace to support all cross-domain communication (xdc) between security enclaves.
+The HAL Data-Plane API abstracts the different hardware APIs used by CDGs, providing a single high-level interface to support all cross-domain communication (xdc) between security enclaves.
 The client API is available as a library that cross-domain applications can link to.

 The application needs to perform some initialization steps before it can send and receive data.